The Boston Red Sox are back at Fenway Park this season!

 SeatGeek is a great website to check out after the Red Sox ticketing website because it is a ticket aggregator (think Kayak.com but for tickets).
 It lists the price of tickets from multiple ticket agencies all on one page.
 This is a great way to see what the market is doing and what to expect to pay without going to a million different websites.

-Keep in mind that SeatGeek is a ticket aggregator and not a ticket seller, so you may want to do a quick google search on the ticket company it refers you to if you’ve never heard of the company before.
+Keep in mind that SeatGeek is a ticket aggregator and may refer you to another site so you may want to do a quick google search on the ticket company it refers you to if you’ve never heard of the company before.

 However, there are a lot of reputable companies on the list– just be careful if there’s a new site on the list with little information, with really low prices.